Dare to be different: unique things to do in Brisbane

 Craft a ceramic masterpiece

 Are you feeling creative and want to try something new?
-The Ceramic Studio in Indooroopilly is a great place to discover your new-found love for ceramics.
+The Ceramic Studio in Indooroopilly is the perfect spot to explore and discover your love for ceramics.
 They have a huge range of 'ready to paint' ceramics, so there's no need to get your hands dirty.

 Draw your own design, use stencils, or just freehand it – the choice is yours.
 If you're feeling a little more adventurous, there are pottery workshops so you can create your masterpiece from scratch.